 Mill Valley Schools Community Foundation.

-The goal of the Lagunitas Public Montessori Program is to create students who are genuinely excited about learning.
+Serving grades K-6, the goal of the Lagunitas Public Montessori Program is to create students who are genuinely excited about learning.
 Montessori philosophy utilizes a multidisciplinary approach to academics.

 Law Library Board of Trustees